KQM-git/TCL/characters/cryo/chongyun.md

 | Field Duration | 10s |
 | CD | 15s |

+**Notes**
 * The field works as a cylinder with a large height.
 {% endtab %}

 {% tab title="Spirit Blade: Cloud-Parting Star" %}
-Summon 3 giant **Spirit Blades** to fall down one by one after a short delay, dealing AoE Cryo DMG and launch opponents.
+Performing the secret hand seals, Chongyun summons 3 giant spirit blades in mid-air that fall to the earth one by one after a short delay, exploding as they hit the ground.
+When the spirit blades explode, they will deal AoE Cryo DMG and launch opponents.

 | Attribute | Burst |
 | :--- | :--- |